Quantium/gameoflife/README.md

 - Random button to generate a random initial state
 - Adjustable grid size
-- Adjustable simulation speed
+- ~~Adjustable simulation speed~~ ✔️
-- Visual representation of live and dead cells
+- Common Game of life patterns to load into the grid
+- List of different saved states

 ## Technologies Used